 Understanding Supercomputing, to speed up machine learning algorithms (Course notes) -

 Programming in C and Linux basics will be expected in the course.
-Prior exposure to parallel programming constructions, Python language, experience .
+In addition, prior exposure to parallel programming constructions, Python language, experience with linear algebra/matrices, or machine learning knowledge will be helpful.

 THERE ARE NOT CHANGES IN THE CONTENTS REGARDING THE INFORMATION IN THE COURSE GUIDE.